bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-2024/making-bitcoin-more-private-with-cisa.md

 ## Various Approaches to Signature Aggregation

-Speaker 1: 00:07:46

 You wouldn't have multiple transactions that you're doing, it's like on a single transaction level.

 Speaker 3: 00:07:50

-Well there's also full block aggregation, right?
+Well, there's also full-block aggregation, right?
-Okay.
 This is going really far down the rabbit hole and I think that it's not even something that is on the table.
 Because there's too many additional edge cases, I guess, that come up, especially when you start thinking about like reorganizations of the blockchain.
-And my understanding is you would basically have to have like this other mem pool to keep track of things that, you know, were not sufficiently buried enough in the blockchain that they could be reorganized, because if there was a reorg, it would not be as simple as how we do reorgs right now, where we just take every transaction out and put it back into the mempool and start over again.
+And my understanding is you would basically have to have like this other mem pool to keep track of things that, were not sufficiently buried enough in the blockchain that they could be reorganized, because if there was a reorg, it would not be as simple as how we do reorgs right now, where we just take every transaction out and put it back into the mempool and start over again.

 Speaker 1: 00:08:33